Student Handbook

 - Provides general patrol of campus facilities and property

-- Investigates collisions and manages traffic safety and parking
+- Investigates collisions

-- Coordinates emergency management planning
+- Coordinates emergency preparedness

 - Provides crime prevention programs